 - Students are expected to spend two hours preparing, reviewing, and completing coursework for every hour spent in class.
 This means you should expect to spend six hours each week outside of class time on this course. - Remember that if you have brainstormed ideas, and organized them into a detailed outline, the actual writing part of your paragraph or essay should not take so long it is the planning part that takes time. - "I was absent" is not an excuse for not completing assignments.
 If you miss a class, be sure to talk with your classmates to find out what you have missed.
-Contact the teacher after trying to consult with your classmates.
-It is your responsibility to make up missed class work. - If you do not understand anything at any time, it is your responsibility to ask questions.
+Contact the teacher after trying to consult with your classmates. - If you do not understand anything at any time, it is your responsibility to ask questions.
 If you do not ask questions, the teacher may assume you understand everything.